zmbacker/RubyFormat/README.md

 When the packages load, another selection window will appear.

-TypeRubyFormat and enter.
+Type RubyFormat and enter.
 All done!

 ### Manual Installation
 Open a terminal. change the path to Sublime Text 2 's packages folder.